 /**

-* Generate SQL JOIN and WHERE clauses for a first-order query clause.
+* Generates SQL JOIN and WHERE clauses for a first-order query clause.

 *